strimzi/strimzi.github.io/_posts/2023-04-14-kafka-transactions.md

 - **exactly-once**: even if the producer retries sending a message, it is written exactly once (idempotency)

 With at-least-once, there is no way for the producer to know the nature of the failure, so it simply assumes that the message was not written and retries.
-There are use cases in which lost or duplicated messages are acceptable, but in others this would cause serious business problems (e.g. financial institutions).
+There are use cases in which lost or duplicated messages are acceptable, but in others this would cause serious business problems (e.g. a duplicate debit from a bank account).

-To be fair, there is no such thing as exactly-once delivery in distributed systems (two generals problem), but we can fake it by implementing idempotent log append.
+To be fair, there is no such thing as exactly-once delivery in distributed systems ([two generals' problem](https://en.wikipedia.org/wiki/Two_Generals%27_Problem)), but we can fake it by implementing idempotent log append.
 Another way to achieve EOS is to apply a deduplication logic at the consumer side, but this is a stateful logic that needs to be replicated in every consumer.

 > Idempotence is the property of certain operations in mathematics and computer science whereby they can be applied multiple times without changing the result beyond the initial application.